solana-labs/solana/book/src/proposals/leader-duplicate-block-slashing.md

 An issue to note here is that if some version of a slot violates correctness before the slot is finished, then the validator does not know what the ending blockhash is and thus cannot store the slot as dead.
 In these cases we can drop the entire slot and wait for repair.
-Because repair will include a merkle proof of each shred for each repair (which includes the final blockhash `B`), then the advantage there is if a repaired shred fails to play, we know the entire version of that slot with blockhash `B` is no good, and we can store `(slot, B)` in the Dead Slots column family and ignore all forks that build on top of `(slot, B)`.
+More details in the `Replay Failures` section below.

 ### Repairing Multiple versions of the Same Slot
 Repair is augmented with a blockhash.
 The various types of repairs: